EmanuelQuintino/Web-Development-Course/README.md

 # Web Development Course

-The Web Development course is our pilot program and is part of the REPROGRAMA JUCÁS project led by Empreenda Mais, a partnership between the city hall and CVT Jucaense with the aim of generating income through Education and promoting technology in our municipality.
-It is underway training professionals in the area of programming capable of planning, programming and publishing web applications, developing skills responsible for creating interfaces (Front-end) and the system's logic and functionalities (Back-end).
+The Web Development course is our pilot program and is part of the REPROGRAMA JUCÁS project led by Empreenda Mais, a partnership between the city hall and CVT (Technological Vocational Center) with the aim of generating income through Education and promoting technology in our municipality.
+It is underway training professionals in the area of programming capable of planning, programming and publishing `Fullstack web applications`, developing skills responsible for creating interfaces (Front-end) and the system's logic and functionalities (Back-end).
 Furthermore, it promotes skills for understanding and applying good practices in the professional profile.

 ## Technologies Covered